-Exploring Redwood National Park & Jedediah Smith Redwoods State Park with Kids
+Exploring Jedediah Smith Redwoods State Park with Kids

 I was born and raised in California but had never visited the redwoods of the coast until this last summer.
 Even though I had read about them, seen many beautiful photographs, and had seen real redwoods in California, none of that actually compared to walking through the quiet forest and spending time soaking in their shade.
 Their immense size can only be appreciated in person.

-Hiking through the Redwoods is the best way to see the trees and appreciate them.
-In the northern section of Redwood National Park, taking a family hike through the Stout Grove should be a priority.
+Hiking through the California Redwoods is the best way to see the trees and appreciate them.
+While exploring the Jedediah Smith area with kids, taking a family hike through the Stout Grove in the Northern section should be a priority.
 The 1-mile loop is fairly accessible (although it might not be for wheelchairs) with a short descent and then a fairly level path.
 Nearby is a longer, out and back hike on the Boy Scout Tree Trail that is great for elementary and older kids.
 Look for nursery trees – fallen redwoods that play host to new trees, plants, and ferns.
 Keep eyes peeled for the clovers that love the shade and will droop their leaves in the sunlight.
 We all squealed with every slimy banana slug that we spotted (they honestly creeped some of us out).
 We didn’t let the daily and near-constant rain of June stop us.
 We bundled up, took our umbrellas, and hiked through the trees, appreciating that all that rain is what makes them grow!

 Redwood National Park is large and spread out along the coast.
 Here are other great hikes in areas south of Jedediah Smith: Redwood Hikes for kids on California’s North Coast